-On the one hand, such apps can provide users with virtual content so they can continue using your services while staying at home or in a park near the place they live.
+- On the one hand, such apps can provide users with virtual content so they can continue using your services while being at home or in a park near the place their place.

-The high demand for fitness apps can be also proven by taking a look at Google Trends statistics:
+The high demand for fitness apps can also be seen by taking a look at Google Trends statistics:

 Difficult not to notice the 2 peaks in winter and spring 2020, showing the huge increase of interest in fitness apps.